favourolaoye/omnia/README.md

 - 🔮 **Spiritual Guidance**
   Get personalized insights and reflective prompts that encourage spiritual growth and self-awareness.

-- 📓 **Mindful Journaling**
+- 📓 **Good Community**
-  Optional space to write thoughts, feelings, or intentions in response to prompts.
+  Connect with a nurturing community and listen to inspiring messages from great evangelists, pastors, and spiritual leaders.

 - 🌙 **Minimalist Interface**
   A calm and distraction-free environment for reflection and inner work.